Bad Bunny

 Bad Bunny ft.
 Bomba Estéreo - Ojitos Lindos (Video Oficial)

-These new releases came amidst a scandal.
-While vacationing in the Dominican Republic in spring, Bad Bunny became upset with an overly persistent fan who was trying to film him on her phone.
-The singer took the device from the woman and threw it away.
+But these new releases dropped right in the middle of major controversy.
+While on vacation in the Dominican Republic that spring, Bad Bunny got fed up with a pushy fan who kept trying to film him with her phone.
+The singer grabbed her phone and tossed it.
 Footage of this incident went viral on social media, sparking widespread criticism of Bad Bunny.
-However, he didn't admit any wrongdoing:
+But he wasn't backing down:

 A person that approaches me to greet me, tell me something or just get to know me, will always receive my attention and respect.
 Those who come to put a f***ing phone in my face I will consider it for what it is, disrespectful and will treat that person the same way.